-What you’re seeing is called “spoofing” (or more correctly “From: spoofing”): sending email that appears as if it’s coming From: someone that it isn’t.
-Spammers hide where their emails originate, and do so very effectively.
-Spoofing is used in just about every bit of spam you see today.
+What you’re seeing is called “spoofing” (or more correctly “From: spoofing“): sending email appearing as if it’s coming From: someone that it isn’t.

 Why you’re getting it

-- They’re trying to spam you, and know that it’s unlikely you’ll block email from yourself.
-In fact, as you’ve seen, it’s not even always possible – but I’d consider it a bad idea, even if you could do it.
-It would prevent certain types of legitimate email from reaching you.
+- They’re trying to spam you, and know it’s unlikely you’ll block email from yourself.
+In fact, as you’ve seen, it’s not even always possible — but I’d consider it a bad idea, even if you could.
+It would prevent legitimate email from reaching you.

-Now, as to why the “email@example.com <firstname.lastname@example.org>” where the two email addresses don’t match, or the more common “Name <email@example.com>”, where the name is obviously unrelated to the email address, I can only speculate.
-My guess is that it’s either intentional confusion to boost the chance that recipients will open the email, or a side effect of the tools spammers use that may not be able to put together a proper name/email address pair.
+Now, as to why the “firstname.lastname@example.org <email@example.com>”, where the two email addresses don’t match, or the more common “Name <firstname.lastname@example.org>”, where the name is obviously unrelated to the email address, I can only speculate.
+My guess is it’s either intentionally confusing, to boost the chance recipients will open the email, or a side effect of the tools spammers use, which may not be able to put together a proper name/email address pair.

 What to do about it

-Eventually, your email address is going to show up in the From: field of spam you had nothing to do with.
-In fact, as you’ve seen, it probably already has.
-The good news is that most automated spam filters realize the uselessness of the From: line, and probably won’t start blocking the email you send because some spammer happens to be using your address.
-Naturally, some people might not realize this, and they could try blocking you, but given that spammers spam everyone, the chances that it’s someone you know or care about is actually pretty slim.
+The good news is, most automated spam filters realize the uselessness of the From: line, and probably won’t start blocking the email you send because some spammer happens to be using your address.
+Naturally, some people might not realize this, and they could try blocking you, but given that spammers spam everyone, the chances that it’s someone you know or care about is pretty slim.

 The only thing you can do is to keep doing whatever it is you do to control spam.
-Typically that means marking spam as spam and moving on with your life.
+Typically, that’s marking spam as spam and moving on with your life.

 The one thing to watch for

-I want to be clear, questioner: since you’re able to log in to your own account to get your mail, what I’m about to caution you about is not very likely.
+I want to be clear: since you’re able to log in to your own account to get your mail, what I’m about to caution you about is not very likely.

 But it is possible.

-Or, even if you don’t find any hard evidence of a hack, you might change your password, just to be on the safe side.
+Even if you don’t find any hard evidence of a hack, there’s no harm in changing your password, just to be on the safe side.